 - a) plans should contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible.
 This will be tested robustly at examination, and should include the use of minimum density standards for city and town centres and other locations that are well served by public transport.
 These standards should seek a significant uplift in the average density of residential development within these areas, unless it can be shown that there are strong reasons why this would be inappropriate; - b) the use of minimum density standards should also be considered for other parts of the plan area.
 It may be appropriate to set out a range of densities that reflect the accessibility and potential of different areas, rather than one broad density range; and - c) local planning authorities should refuse applications which they consider fail to make efficient use of land, taking into account the policies in this Framework.
-In this context, when considering applications for housing, authorities should take a flexible approach in applying policies or guidance relating to daylight and sunlight, where they would otherwise inhibit making efficient use of a site. - 7.19 Careful consideration has been given to the occupiers of Provident House.
-In terms of the 3-storey element (the original office building), the 45 degree horizontal angles to these windows would not be infringed by the proposals.
-It is noted that the 45 degree vertical angles taken from the first and second floors of the first set of windows nearest to the proposed building would be infringed.
+In this context, when considering applications for housing, authorities should take a flexible approach in applying policies or guidance relating to daylight and sunlight, where they would otherwise inhibit making efficient use of a site. - 7.23 Careful consideration has been given to the occupiers of Provident House.
+In terms of the 3-storey element of Provident House (the original office building), the 45 degree horizontal angles to these windows would not be infringed by the proposals.
+It is noted that the 45 degree vertical angles taken from the ground, first and second floors of the first set of windows nearest to the proposed building would be infringed.
 However, these windows do have a clear outlook directly to the front and the proposed building only extends 1m further forward than Provident House.
 Therefore, it is considered, in view of the relationship between the two properties and the outlook and light afforded to the neighbouring properties windows, that any loss of light and outlook would be minimal and would not justify refusal on loss of light or visual outlook terms.
-The site is located in a town centre location and therefore the guidance contained in the SPD is more flexible. - 7.20 With regard to the additional floor that has been added to the adjoining property at Provident House, assessment has been given to the impacts upon both the windows and also the balconies to the two units on this floor.
-From the windows themselves, the 45 degree angles would not be infringed by the proposal, however it is acknowledged, as stated in a third party representation, the balconies/terraces do extend closer to the proposed building, reducing separation distances.
-Third party representations have raised concerns regarding the potential impacts upon the top floor units with regard to loss of light and also visual intrusion.
-The original proposal has been amended to move the upper floor further away from the adjoining balcony to both reduce any visual intrusion and also to meet BRE standards and minimise any loss of light.
-As stated earlier, both units have clear outlook to the front/rear and therefore. on balance, it is considered that the impacts upon these two units are mitigated by the amended plans and with the remaining visual outlook, on balance, it is not considered that there is sufficient harm to justify refusal of planning permission on visual impact or outlook grounds. - 7.21 In terms of overlooking, the applicant has agreed to the use of privacy screens to the sides of the upper floor balconies/terraces.
-The remaining external amenity areas do not look out onto residential uses or are sufficient distance not to result in any overlooking concerns.
+The site is located in a town centre location and therefore the guidance contained in the SPD is more flexible. - 7.24 With regard to the additional floor that has been added to the adjoining property at Provident House, assessment has been given to the impacts upon both the windows and also the balconies to the two units on this floor.
+The removal of the fifth storey has significantly reduced the visual impact and overbearing nature of the proposed development on these two units which was referred to in the reason for refusal.
+From the side windows themselves, the 25 degree angle would not be infringed, nor would the 45 degree horizontal angles.
+It is acknowledged that the roof line of the proposed building would be at the height of the balcony rail on Provident House, it is considered that there is an acceptable relationship between the two buildings and as stated, the removal of the top storey has mitigated those concerns previously raised.
+Both units have clear outlook to the front/rear and therefore, it is considered that the impacts upon these two units of this proposal are acceptable and it is not considered that there is sufficient harm to justify refusal of planning permission on visual impact or outlook grounds.

+7.25 In terms of overlooking, the external amenity areas do not look out onto residential uses or are sufficient distance not to result in any overlooking concerns.